10 Affiliated With Prison Gang Arrested In 3 Texas Cities

 Follow CBSDFW.COM: Facebook | Twitter

-CORPUS CHRISTI (AP) — Federal prosecutors say 10 people affiliated with a Texas-based Latino prison gang were arrested in a coordinated series of roundups in the Corpus Christi, Houston and San Antonio areas.
+CORPUS CHRISTI (AP) – Federal prosecutors say 10 people affiliated with a Texas-based Latino prison gang have been arrested in a coordinated series of roundups in the Corpus Christi, Houston and San Antonio areas.

 The Justice Department says the arrests are part of a three-year investigation of drug trafficking involving members of the Hermandad de Pistoleros Latinos — or HPL gang.